openstack-archive/fuel-plugin-midonet/doc/content/guide.rst

-Once the Fuel MidoNet plugin has been installed (following `Installation Guide`_), you can create *OpenStack* environments that use MidoNet SDN controller as a Neutron backend.
+Once the Fuel MidoNet plugin has been installed (following `Installation Guide`_), you can create *OpenStack* environments that use MidoNet SDN controller as a Neutron back-end.

 MidoNet Networks
 ----------------

-MidoNet changes the behaviour of dafault Neutron deployments, understanding what MidoNet plugin does, especially in regard to external networks, is essential to configure and use MidoNet Fuel plugin properly.
+MidoNet changes the behavior of default Neutron deployments, understanding what MidoNet plugin does, especially in regard to external networks, is essential to configure and use MidoNet Fuel plugin properly.

-MidoNet plugin is compatible with both **Neutron + GRE** and **Neutron + VxLAN** network tunneling overlays, so let's focus on showing the differences betewwn the Neutron dafault ML2 deployments first.
+MidoNet plugin is compatible with both **Neutron + GRE** and **Neutron + VxLAN** network tunneling overlays, so let's focus on showing the differences beteewn the Neutron default ML2 deployments first.

 Neutron without MidoNet plugin
 ``````````````````````````````